Wuillermo/Knights_Problem_PseudoAI/README.md

 costs.
 When it comes to bigger or more generic problems it is very slow a costly and not really recomended.

 **A\***
-The A* table and a critical assessment of the results.

 | Board | Algorithm | Time  | Horses |
 |-------|-----------|-------|--------|